 In general, make the deck as high as practical. . . .
 What? . . .
 Shouldn’t that be: Make the deck as low as practical?
 Well . . . .
 As the deck gets lower, more of the disadvantages creep in.
 A good example is a utility trailer.
 They have lots of uses, but we also see a lot of scrapes on the ground when they are too low.
 I have a trailer that I must pull into and out of the driveway somewhat sideways because it’s long and low.
 Also at gas stations and store entrances.

 Another Rule of Thumb: The longer the trailer, the higher it should be.
 Hopefully that’s pretty obvious, yet I see it with tiny homes.
 They can’t park where they want because it’s too low for the obstacles.
 For a one time placement like with a tiny house trailer, work can be done to get it there, but for other trailers in normal use, a little higher is better.

 Maybe these ideas sound wrong to you?
 Perhaps you have some thoughts to add?
 Let us know in the comments.

 How To Achieve A Low Trailer Deck

 Factors that contribute to a low trailer deck height are many.
 Some are fundamental with the trailer frame design, others are components that can be swapped.
+Things like Spring Position are a good example.
 Either way, it’s often a balance of “how low” versus the conflicts with so many other demands.